A Generalized CUR decomposition for matrix pairs: Discrete empirical interpolation method

 then take the index of the entry with the largest magnitude in the residual, i.e., $s_j$ such that

-If there are multiple options, we take the smallest index.
+As noted in \cite{Chaturantabut}, in case of a tie e.g., $|(\br_j)_i| = |(\br_j)_l|$ for $i \ne l$, the smaller index is picked.
+As in DEIM-induced CUR decomposition \cite[p.~A1458]{Sorensen}, this process will never produce duplicate indices.
 In a nutshell, we find the indices via a non-orthogonal Gram--Schmidt-like process (oblique projections) on the $\bu$-vectors.
 Since the input vectors are linearly independent, the residual vector $\br$ is guaranteed to be nonzero.
 This DEIM algorithm forces the selection matrix $S$ to find $k$ linearly independent rows of $U$ such that the local growth of $\norm{(S^TU)^{-1}}$ is kept modest via a greedy search \cite[p.~2748]{Chaturantabut} as implemented in \cref{alg:CUR-DEIM}.

 \begin{tcbverbatimwrite}{tmp_\jobname_alg.tex}

 \end{tcbverbatimwrite}

 Although the DEIM index selection procedure is basis-dependent, if the interpolation indices are determined, the DEIM interpolatory projector is independent of the choice of basis spanning the space \text{Range}$(U)$. \begin{proposition} (\cite[Def.~3.1, (3.6)]{Chaturantabut} ).
 Let $Q$ be an orthonormal basis of \text{Range}$(U)$ where $Q_i = [\bq_1,\dots,\bq_i]$ for $1 \leq i \leq k$, then